utilitywarehouse/health-aggregator/README.md

 ### POST /reload

 This POST with empty body carries out the discovery process for all health endpoints once more, allowing any annotation changes or new services and namespaces to be picked up.

+### GET /kube-ops/ready

+This endpoint is used for the kubernetes readiness check and returns a simply 200 response code once the main http server is running.

 License
 -------